-A Physical Disability is when a child is impaired of a muscle function which affects their life on a daily basis.
+A Physical disability is when a person is impaired of a muscle function which affects their life on a daily basis.
 This impairment may range from moderate, such as not being able to climb the stairs to severe, which may mean having a full time carer.
-Depending on where the muscle weakness is, speech and language therapy may be required for certain children.
-This will be the case if the weakness is around the head, neck or torso and is affecting speech production or the ability to eat and drink effectively.
+People with such disabilities may need several adaptations to their living accommodation and may require things such as frames, sticks or wheelchairs to get around during the day.
+Depending on where the muscle weakness is, speech and language therapy may be required for certain people.
+This will be the case if the weakness is around the head, neck or torso and is affecting speech production and also swallowing.

-A physical disability may be congenital (from birth) or acquired later on in life after brain damage, injury or a Stroke.
-Some disorders such as; Cerebral Palsy and Dyspraxia can cause physical disability.
+A physical disability may be congenital (present at birth) or acquired later on in life after brain damage, injury or a stroke.
+Some disorders such as; Cerebral Palsy, Dyspraxia and Multiple Sclerosis cause a physical disability.
 The degree of difficulty will depend upon the severity of the condition.
-With regular therapy some people will make vast improvements.
+With regular therapy people can make vast improvements.

 Speech and language therapy can help with a variety of different physical disabilities, especially those which affect the following functions:

-A speech and language therapist will be able to assess the extent at which the disability is affecting a child's speech, language, communication and swallowing, implementing therapy accordingly.
+A speech and language therapist will be able to assess the extent at which the disability is affecting a person's ability to produce speech, and implement therapy accordingly.
 This may include new ways of communicating, or strengthening the muscles which are affecting speech production.

-How does speech and language therapy help children with Physical Disabilities?
+How does speech and language therapy help with physical disabilities?

-What would speech and language therapy treatment for a child with a physical disability involve?
+What would speech and language therapy treatment for a physical disability involve?

-Speech and language therapy for a child with a physical disability may include one or all of the following:
+Speech and language therapy for a physical disability may include one or all of the following:

 - Alternative and Augmentative Communication